DreamOfTheRedChamber/leetcode/README.md

 * **Detect cycles inside directed graph** with dfs + visited set + discovered set.

 #### Trie <a id="ds-trie"></a>
-* Use cases: applicable when optimize for a list of words as dictionary, avoid recomputation for the same string prefix ( e.g. word search II, airbnb k distance question )
+* Use cases:
+   * find prefix of string
+   * traverse character by character
+   * compared with hashmap:
+      * space complexity: when storing a list of words (Especially when these words share prefix), using trie save space.
+      * time complexity: to compute hashcode for a string, O(n) time complexity; find/insert a string in a trie, the same
+   * but no built-in implementation in Java core
 * Definitions: iterative implementation much more concise than recursive implementation.
 ```java
 class TrieNode